 If you are caught driving impaired, you also risk your vehicle being impounded.
 You will then be required to pay the towing and impound fees in order to regain your vehicle.
 The approximate cost of a 30 day impound is $450, and $900 for 90 days.
 You may also incur higher driver’s license premiums and insurance fees in the future.

 Facing a charge for impaired driving also means that you could be looking at a mark on your record.
 In criminal cases, this can mean difficulty finding future employment and additional jail time and fines for any future offenses.
-For DUIs and other criminal charges, it is always best to seek the guidance of an experienced criminal defense lawyer, who will be able to help you find your best defense options in order to achieve the best possible result for your particular case.
+For DUIs and other criminal charges, it is always best to seek the guidance of an experienced DUI lawyer in Winnipeg, who will be able to help you find your best defense options in order to achieve the best possible result for your particular case.